OneForFreedom/Conquest-Of-Siege-/README.md

 # Conquest Of Siege
-This is the conquest of siege. take over the revolution and conquer the army!
+This is the conquest of siege. take over the revolution and conquer the enemy castles!

 Conquer every castle as you go along, and get awesome bounties,

-Fail the conquer and lose your solders.
+Fail the siege and lose your solders.

 Rebuild your army again and again and become the top warrior!